 You May Also Like

-- In a clean glass jar ADD sweetened tea, starter tea/plain kombucha, SCOBY
+- In a clean glass jar ADD sweet tea, starter tea/plain kombucha, SCOBY

-- Cover jar securely with a breathable cloth (muslin, coffee filter,paper towels, clean kitchen towel)
+- Cover jar securely with a tightly woven cloth (muslin, coffee filter,paper towels, clean kitchen towel)

 - Ferment in a cool dark spot for 7-10 days